Home / ORPAS Application Guide / ORPAS – University of Ottawa

 The Faculty of Health Sciences is renowned for its research excellence; its 100 researchers work in fields ranging from molecular biology and metabolism to human kinetics, rehabilitation sciences and social health sciences.

-This innovative, vibrant faculty is looking to the future.
+This innovative, vibrant Faculty of Health Sciences is looking to the future.
 Join us!

 About the School of Rehabilitation Sciences

-The School of Rehabilitation Sciences, which opened in 1996, provides professional master’s program in audiology, occupational therapy, speech-language pathology and physiotherapy.
-It also offers a PhD in Rehabilitation Sciences.
+The School of Rehabilitation Sciences, which opened in 1996, provides professional master’s programs in Audiology, Occupational Therapy, Physiotherapy and Speech-Language Pathology.
+It also offers a doctorate program in Rehabilitation Sciences.

 The School’s mission is to train health care professionals to meet the needs of Ontario’s French-speaking population and, more broadly, to serve Francophone communities in Canada’s bilingual and multicultural context.